systemd/mkosi/mkosi.md

   build scripts invoked (which may be useful to patch it into `/etc/os-release` or similar, in particular the `IMAGE_VERSION=` field of it).

-`AutoBump=`, `--auto-bump=`, `-B`

-: If specified, after each successful build the the version is bumped in a fashion equivalent to the `bump` verb, in preparation for the next build.
-This is useful for simple, linear version management: each build in a series will have a version number one higher then the previous one.

 `ImageId=`, `--image-id=`